openPMD/openPMD-standard/STANDARD.md

 possible then changes in the major version of this standard indicate incompatibility.
-Minor version updates instead need to be backwards compatible and should for example only add optional information or tool updates.
+Minor version updates instead need to be backwards compatible and should for example only add new (ideally optional or recommended) keywords.
-Revisions are reserved for minor typos in the documentation and tools (but not for changes in keywords).
+Revisions are reserved for typos and clarification in the standard (but not for changes in keywords).